Alzheimer's and Dementia Home Care Tips for SW Fort Worth/Burleson Families

 Dementia treatments available today do not reverse or stop the underlying disease, but they can meaningfully manage symptoms and slow functional decline.
 Families working with physicians at Baylor Scott & White Medical Center Hillcrest or AdventHealth Burleson should ask specifically about:

-• Cholinesterase inhibitors (donepezil, rivastigmine, galantamine) — used in mild to moderate Alzheimer's to slow cognitive decline by increasing neurotransmitter availability in the brain
+- Cholinesterase inhibitors (donepezil, rivastigmine, galantamine) — used in mild to moderate Alzheimer's to slow cognitive decline by increasing neurotransmitter availability

-• Memantine — used in moderate to severe Alzheimer's to regulate glutamate activity in the brain and reduce behavioral symptoms
+- Memantine — used in moderate to severe Alzheimer's to regulate glutamate activity and reduce behavioral symptoms

-• Newer disease-modifying therapies — lecanemab (Leqembi) and donanemab have received FDA approval for early Alzheimer's and target amyloid plaques in the brain; eligibility is specific and requires neurological evaluation
+- Newer disease-modifying therapies — lecanemab (Leqembi) and donanemab have received FDA approval for early Alzheimer's and target amyloid plaques; eligibility requires neurological evaluation

 Medication management at home is a skilled nursing task.
-When a person with dementia is on multiple medications with complex schedules, having an RN-supervised caregiver who can manage and administer medications reduces errors and hospitalizations.
+When a person with dementia is on multiple medications with complex schedules, having an RN-supervised caregiver who can manage and administer those medications reduces errors and hospitalizations significantly.
+This is one area where the quality requirements of skilled home care differ sharply from basic companion or sitter services.

 When Should a Person with Dementia Stop Living Alone?

-• They have had a fall that required emergency care, or falls are occurring with increasing frequency
+- They have had a fall requiring emergency care, or falls are occurring with increasing frequency

-• They cannot consistently prepare food for themselves and are losing weight
+- They cannot consistently prepare food and are losing weight

-• Emergency contacts have been called multiple times because neighbors or family became concerned
+- Emergency contacts have been called multiple times because of safety concerns

-For many families in Burleson and SW Fort Worth, the answer is not a memory care facility — it is professional in-home care that provides consistent daily support while allowing the person to remain in the familiar environment of their own home.
+For many families in Burleson, Joshua Farms, and Summer Creek, the answer is not a memory care facility — it is professional in-home care that provides consistent daily support while allowing the person to remain in the familiar environment of their own home.
 In-home care can begin with a few hours a day and scale to 24-hour or live-in care as needs progress, without requiring a move to an institutional setting.
+Families weighing costs can find helpful information in our guide on the Cost of Home Care in SW Fort Worth/Burleson TX and How LTC Insurance Works.

 How Joint Commission Accredited Dementia Care at Home Is Different

 Not all home care agencies operate with the same standards.
-Joint Commission Accreditation is the gold standard for health care organizations, and it means that the agency has undergone rigorous independent evaluation of its clinical processes, caregiver training, infection control protocols, and quality improvement programs.
+Joint Commission Accreditation is the gold standard for health care organizations.
+It means the agency has undergone rigorous independent evaluation of its clinical processes, caregiver training, infection control protocols, and quality improvement programs.
 For families managing dementia care at home, choosing a Joint Commission Accredited agency provides meaningful assurance that the caregivers entering their home have been vetted, trained, and supervised to a clinically defensible standard.

-A Registered Nurse Director of Nursing oversees all care plans — meaning every dementia care plan is developed by a licensed RN who assesses the specific stage of the disease, the individual's behavioral patterns, safety risks, medication needs, and family dynamics.
+Our care is led by a Registered Nurse Director of Nursing who oversees all care plans.
+Every dementia care plan is developed by a licensed RN who assesses the specific stage of the disease, the individual's behavioral patterns, safety risks, medication needs, and family dynamics.
 CNAs, HHAs, and LVNs then implement that plan under direct RN supervision.
 This chain of clinical accountability — from RN to direct caregiver — is what separates skilled, credentialed dementia care from basic companion or sitter services.
+It reflects a commitment to the highest standards in home health care, and it is a standard families in SW Fort Worth and Burleson deserve to expect.

 Respite Care for Family Caregivers: You Cannot Pour from an Empty Cup

 Family caregiver burnout is one of the leading risk factors for premature nursing home placement of dementia patients.
-It is also a serious health risk for the caregiver: studies consistently show that family caregivers of dementia patients have significantly higher rates of depression, anxiety, and physical illness than non-caregivers.
+It is also a serious health risk for the caregiver.
+Studies consistently show that family caregivers of dementia patients experience significantly higher rates of depression, anxiety, and physical illness than non-caregivers.

 Frequently Asked Questions